 It's arguable whether the Racism in the Warhammer games is Fantastic at all.
 Non-white humans in either game setting are extremely scarce.

 They have Cathay for asia, Araby for the middle east, and the Land of the Dead being Egypt.
 Before that whole undead thing.

-On the human-to-human side, Imperials and other southern human state fear and despise the Norscans due to them being frothing Chaos-worshiping barbarians intent on slaughter and conquest.
+On the human-to-human side, Imperials and other southern human state fear and despise the Norscans due to them being frothing Chaos-worshipping barbarians intent on slaughter and conquest.
 The Norscans, conversely, see the Imperials and co as weaklings and sissies who worship impotent gods barely worth thinking about.
-Indeed, Sigmar, Ulric and Myrmidia are not even things to be hated in the unholy north, rather they are just as openly heckled and ridiculed as their worshipers.
+Indeed, Sigmar, Ulric and Myrmidia are not even things to be hated in the unholy north, rather they are just as openly heckled and ridiculed as their worshippers.
 It's in fact so bad in Norsca that 'southling' is actually a fairly serious insult there.

-It's just as prevalent amongst Chaos-worshiping humans in general.
+It's just as prevalent amongst Chaos-worshipping humans in general.
 Norscans despise the Kurgans because they seem them as weak and so they regularly launch raids into Kurgan lands for the simple sake of butchering them (the Kurgans are nomadic, so the Norscans gain little from plundering them, and the Kurgans are about as poor as Norscans anyway).
 Both Kurgan and Norse are united in their distaste for the Hung, however, seeing them as treacherous and deceitful.